Table of contents

 Bad UX/UI is punishable

-What’s important is that the use of dark designs can be conscious or not.
-Unfortunately, it’s quite easy to accidentally make something work as a dark pattern.
-Misleading and unclear messages are quite common, so when designing UX/UI, extensive knowledge and experience is essential.
+What’s important is whether dark designs can be conscious or not.
+Unfortunately, it’s quite easy to make something work as a dark pattern accidentally.
+Misleading and unclear messages are quite common, so when designing UX/UI, extensive knowledge and experience are essential.

 Limitations in UX/UI design

-In design, as everywhere, there are certain limitations.
+In design, there are certain limitations everywhere.
 In the case of digital products, such as mobile apps, websites or online stores, there are several.

 One such limitation is technology.
 Displays have limited surfaces, device components are not infinitely powerful, and the Internet often has low bandwidth.
-This is fairly obvious, but it is always important to keep this in mind when implementing a project.
+This is fairly obvious, but it is always important to remember this when implementing a project.

-There are further aspects related to this – showy solutions often put a heavy load on the devices, as well as the internet, to a great extent.
-This causes frustration of users, that is, we move away from UCD.
-Of course, we can compress multimedia, use modern formats, but this also has its limits if we want to maintain high quality.
+There are further aspects related to this – showy solutions often put a heavy load on the devices and the internet to a great extent.
+This causes users frustration, which is why we move away from UCD.
+Of course, we can compress multimedia and use modern formats, but this also has its limits if we want to maintain high quality.

 UX/UI design vs. knowledge of JS, SEO, etc.

 We can also make use of modern solutions.
 We can replace animations in mp4 formats with HTML5+CSS animations or even interactive ones written in JS.
-As long as they, too, do not prove too heavy for browsers and devices.
+As long as they do not prove too heavy for browsers and devices.

-This is one reason why a designer should know at least the basics of HTML, CSS, JS, etc. It’s easier to assess the complexity of the work and to what extent the solutions in question will affect the functioning of the site or application.
+This is one reason why a designer should know at least the basics of HTML, CSS, JS, etc. It’s easier to assess the complexity of the work and to what extent the solutions in question will affect the site’s functioning or application.

-They are also easier to assess the complexity of the work and the extent to which the solutions will affect the functioning of the site or application.
+It is also easier for them to assess the complexity of the work and the extent to which the solutions will affect the site’s or application’s functioning.

-It is possible to create an unusual design, loaded with elements that, instead of adding a WOW effect, spice up the frustration by slowing down the site.
+It is possible to create an unusual design loaded with elements that, instead of adding a WOW effect, spice up the frustration by slowing down the site.
 You may also find the project so complicated to implement that the time resources planned for the task are too small.
-Meeting the dealine will then prove unrealistic.
+Meeting the deadline will then prove unrealistic.

 What else should a UX/UI designer know?
-For example, the basics of SEO Successful SEO places certain demands on the design, such as providing for the right amount of text in the right places on the page and properly ostilized.
+For example, the basics of SEO Successful SEO places certain demands on the design, such as providing the right amount of text in the right places on the page and properly utilized.
 Google’s algorithms are getting harder and harder to fool.

 The art of compromise

-In today’s world, especially in an industry centered around digital products, everything happens very fast.
+In today’s world, especially in an industry centred around digital products, everything happens quickly.
 Keeping up with all the changes in every issue touching user experience and interface design is very difficult.

-UX/UI design is the art of compromises.
+UX/UI design is the art of compromise.
 Compromises can be viewed negatively – after all, it means making concessions on every contentious issue.
-But if you can reconcile all the aspects cited here you will get a very good product.
+But if you can reconcile all the aspects cited here, you will get a very good product.

 Let's talk!